 Intellectual Property Rights, Copyright and Disclaimer

-The copyright and other intellectual property rights in this document are vested in ELEXON or appear with the consent of the copyright owner.
+The copyright and other intellectual property rights in this document are vested in Elexon or appear with the consent of the copyright owner.
 These materials are made available for you for the purposes of your participation in the electricity industry.
 If you have an interest in the electricity industry, you may view, download, copy, distribute, modify, transmit, publish, sell or create derivative works (in whatever format) from this document or in other cases use for personal academic or other non-commercial purposes.
 All copyright and other proprietary notices contained in the document must be retained on any copy you make.

 All other rights of the copyright owner not expressly dealt with above are reserved.

 No representation, warranty or guarantee is made that the information in this document is accurate or complete.
-While care is taken in the collection and provision of this information, ELEXON Limited shall not be liable for any errors, omissions, misstatements or mistakes in any information or damages resulting from the use of this information or action taken in reliance on it.
+While care is taken in the collection and provision of this information, Elexon Limited shall not be liable for any errors, omissions, misstatements or mistakes in any information or damages resulting from the use of this information or action taken in reliance on it.

 AMENDMENT RECORD